DIWIFT: Discovering Instance-wise Influential Features for Tabular Data: The Proposed Method

 \subsubsection{IF calculator}

-Our main contribution to this work is to introduce the influence function to guide the training of the feature selection model, and further improve the accuracy and robustness of instance-wise feature selection for tabular data.
-Furthermore, from the definition of IF in Eq. \eqref{IF}, the calculation of IF seems complex.
-Thus how to efficiently calculate IF is a very important part of this paper.

-Let $p_i$ and $p_j$ be the selecting probability for the features in $z_i$ and $z_j$ respectively.
-Then after feature reweighting by $p_i$ and $p_j$ and obtaining the pre-trained $\hat{\theta}$, the influence of $z_i$ over the whole validation set is
+In this subsection, we introduce the influence function to guide the training of a feature selection model and further improve the accuracy and robustness of instance-wise feature selection for tabular data.
+According to the definition of IF in Eq.\eqref{equ:if}, we can find that the calculation of IF is usually complicated.
+Therefore, we need to solve the problem of how to calculate IF efficiently.
+Let $p_i$ and $p_j$ be the selection probabilities of the features in $z_i$ and $z_j$, respectively, where $p_i=\left[p_{i1},p_{i2},\dots,p_{id}\right]$ and $p_j=\left[p_{j1},p_{j2},\dots,p_{jd}\right]$.
+After obtaining the pre-trained model parameters $\hat{\theta}$ and reweighting the features using $p_i$ and $p_j$, the influence of $z_i$ on the entire validation set is,